 We booked partly for the pool, but it was tiny for the number of people staying and always busy, with just a few sun loungers that were occupied.
 To be honest, you don’t need a pool when staying on the island, as the ocean here is so lush!
 However, the beach at the far end, near Bubu Villa, is much better for swimming, so we always ended up walking down there.

 There is a jetty right next to Mimpi, but when we arrived from the mainland by boat, we were dumped on the other side of the island.
-Although unprepared for the change in destination, we understood at this time of year the water can be a little choppier for the bigger boats.
-However, it wouldn’t have hurt for the hotel to warn guests of this.
-We ended up hauling our luggage through the jungle to get there.
+At the time, we didn’t realise we could have taken a smaller boat taxi, so we hauled our luggage through the jungle to get to Mimpi!
+It would have been a nice touch if the resort had warned us of all this in advance.

 I’m nitpicking now, but there were other little things you wouldn’t expect for that price, like stained bedcovers, a poor shower, very basic breakfast, and an air-con extractor on the balcony.